MiriamPeskowitz/CLI-meditation/README.md

 # Meditation/Time

 ## Description
-Sometimes I want to meditate or listen to an Audio Dharma talk, but then I get lost in choosing one, and then I give up.
-So I built Meditation/Time.
-It scrapes Audio Dharma, chooses the top five meditations for that day.
-Choose one by title, teacher or time, of just randomly type in a number from 1-5.
+I built Meditation/Time because sometimes we want to listen to a meditation, but we don't want to spent 20 minutes picking one out.
+Meditation/Time scrapes Audio Dharma, and presents you with five meditations.
+So much easier to choose, right?

 github: https://github.com/MiriamPeskowitz/CLI-meditation